Abnormal tooth color is any color other than white to yellowish-white.

 - Antibiotic tetracycline use before age 8

-- Eating or drinking items that temporarily stain the teeth, such as tea or coffee
+- Eating or drinking items that temporarily stain the teeth, such as tea, coffee, red wine, or iron-containing liquids

 - Genetic defects that affect the tooth enamel, such as dentinogenesis and amelogenesis